wumm-project/wumm-project.github.io/SIM.md

     2020.
 A signed and scanned version is sufficient.
 * [Application eForm](Erasmus/ApplicationForm.pdf) (requires recent Acrobat
   Reader that understands forms - not available for Linux)
+  * [Printable Version](Erasmus/ApplicationForm-Print.pdf) of the current state.
 * [Detailed Project Description](Erasmus/detailed_project_description.pdf), to
-  be delivered as annex of the proposal
+  be delivered as annex of the eForm
-  * The current state (26.01.2020)
+  * The current state (04.02.2020)
   * Part 0. - due 17.02.2020
   * Part 1,2,4,5.
 "General Nonsense" - due 03.02.2020
   * Part 3.
 "Partner Descriptions" - due 03.02.2020